Russian troops entering Sievierodonetsk in eastern Ukraine

 Zelenskyy on Monday will address European Union leaders gathering in a new show of solidarity with Ukraine amid divisions over whether to target Russian oil in a new series of sanctions.
 He has repeatedly demanded that the EU target Russia’s lucrative energy sector and deprive Moscow of billions of dollars each day in supply payments.

 Zelenskyy on Sunday visited soldiers in Kharkiv, Ukraine’s second-largest city, where Ukrainian fighters pushed Russian forces back from nearby positions several weeks ago.
-Russia has kept up bombardment of the northeastern city from afar, and explosions could be heard shortly after Zelenskyy’s visit.
-Shelling and airstrikes have destroyed more than 2,000 apartment buildings in the city since Russia invaded Ukraine on Feb.
+Russia has kept up bombardment of the northeastern city, and explosions could be heard shortly after Zelenskyy’s visit.
+Shelling and airstrikes have destroyed more than 2,000 apartment buildings since Russia invaded Ukraine on Feb.
 24, according to the regional governor, Oleh Syniehubov.

 In the wider Kharkiv region, Russian troops still held about one-third of the territory, Zelenskyy said.